 Social Media is all about the conversation.
 While it is great to monitor chatter that tags your brand’s accounts, it is also important to look for engagement beyond the central feed.
 A good social listening tool should be able to pick up mentions, hashtags, and keywords.
 Ideally, this tool would operate across multiple platforms in a centralized interface.

-Visual content, like photos and videos, not only drive engagement, but also support attendee’s memory.
+Visual content, like photos and videos, not only drives engagement, but also support attendee’s memory.
 Information paired with a relevant piece of visual content increases information retention from 10% to 65%.

 Your special events social team should be outfitted with a tool that helps them create interesting visuals.
 Adobe Creative Cloud is the industry benchmark for creativity tools but require skilled operators to use.
 Open-source tools like GIMP and Inkscape are great alternatives for the budget conscious marketer.
 Online tools like Canva and RelayThat are powerful SaaS products with intuitive designs, but they may not be appropriate if you need to do some heavy lifting or if your venue has internet connectivity issues.